 About The Author:

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles and Chicago.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, and Chicago.
 During his peak years with CBS, Randy had a digital audience reach of 489 million and more than 5.5 million monthly visitors.
-His other stories have appeared in the Daily Meal, CBS News, Engadget and Radio.com.
-He is a Media Fellow of Stanford University and lifelong resident of Santa Cruz County, California.
+His other stories have appeared in the Daily Meal, CBS News, Engadget, and Radio.com.
+He is a Media Fellow of Stanford University and a lifelong resident of Santa Cruz County, California.